How to Handle Your Anger at Your Child

 Research shows that the more calmly we speak, the more calm we feel, and the more calmly others respond to us.
 Similarly, use of swear words or other highly charged words makes us and our listener more upset, and the situation escalates.
 We have the power to calm or upset ourselves and the person we are speaking with by our own tone of voice and choice of words.
 (Remember, you're the role model.)

 To get rid of anger, look at the hurt or fear under the anger.
-If your daughter’s so obsessed with her friends that she’s dismissive of the family and that hurts you, or your son’s tantrums scare you, work with those feelings and situations, and address them.
-Once you get to the underlying feelings, your anger will dissipate.
+Maybe your son’s tantrums scare you, or your daughter’s so obsessed with her friends that she’s dismissive of the family, which hurts you.
+Once you accept those underlying emotions and let yourself feel them, your anger will dissipate.
+And you'll be more able to intervene constructively with your child to solve what seemed like an insurmountable problem.

 12. Choose your battles.

 Every negative interaction with your child uses up valuable relationship capital.
 Focus on what matters, such as the way your child treats other humans.
-In the larger scheme of things, her jacket on the floor may drive you crazy, but it probably isn’t worth putting your relationship bank account in the red over.
+In the larger scheme of things, his jacket on the floor may drive you crazy, but it isn’t worth putting your relationship bank account in the red over.
+Remember that the more positive and connected your relationship with your child is, the more likely he is to follow your direction.

 There’s no shame in asking for help.
 The shame is in reneging on your responsibility as a parent by damaging your child physically or psychologically.